-Video: Watch scientists excavate a giant anthill | EarthSky.org
+EarthSky | Watch a giant ant hill excavation reveal a city

-We noticed this video clip – originally published at our site in 2013 – was getting a lot of notice today.
-It deserves it!
-It’s amazing.
+This video clip (from a longer documentary, Ants!
+Nature’s Secret Power) shows the excavation of a huge ant city.
+Grass-cutter ants had once created this former colony.
+Over the course of three days, scientists pumped 10 tons of cement into the abandoned ant hill.
+After weeks of digging, the scientists revealed the colony’s intricate and impressive structure.
+It’s amazing!

-This video clip, from a 2006 documentary (Ants!
-Natures Secret Power), shows the excavation of a giant colony of grass-cutter ants.
-Over the course of three days, scientists pumped 10 tons of cement into an abandoned ant hill.
-After weeks of digging, the colony’s intricate and impressive structure is revealed.
+By the way, note the word abandoned.
+No ant genocide here, although a marvelous underground structure was altered in the name of science.

 If this clip piques your interest, know that you can also view the full-length documentary here.
 The documentary introduces us to the world of ants through the eyes of Bert Hölldobler, entomologist and friend of world-renowned scientist E.O.
 Wilson.
 Award-winning cinematographer Wolfgang Thaler captured the scene.